jotaesteves/react-vite-microfrontend/README.md

 ## 🏗️ How It Works

-### 1. Shell Application (Host)
+### 1. Host Application

-The shell application acts as the main container that:
+The host application acts as the main container that:

 - Loads and orchestrates micro-frontends
 - Provides error boundaries